EXTENDED LECTURE WITH Q&A

 This lecture invites us to consider not only how technology is shaping our relationships, but how it may be reshaping our expectations of intimacy itself: what we turn toward, what we avoid, and what it now means to feel close, seen, and known in a world where connection is increasingly mediated.

-The lecture will be approximately 30 min. followed by a long Q&A.
+The lecture is approximately 45 min. followed by an hour-long audience Q&A.

 THE PRESENTER